oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ## 2.8  Will Message

-The CONNECT control packet, described in [MQTT-v5.0](#mqtt-v50), Section 3.1, provides a Will Message feature that enables connected clients to store a message on the broker to be published to a client-specified topic when the client's network connection is closed.
-OpenC2 does not use the MQTT Will Message feature.
+The CONNECT control packet, described in [MQTT-v5.0](#mqtt-v50), Section 3.1, provides a `Will Message` feature that enables connected clients to store a message on the broker to be published to a client-specified topic when the client's network connection is closed.
+OpenC2 does not use the MQTT `Will Message` feature.

 ## 2.9 Clean Start Flag

 As described in [MQTT-v5.0](#mqtt-v50), section 3.1.2.4, _Clean
-Start_, the MQTT CONNECT control packet includes a flag, `Clean Start`, that tells the broker whether the client, identified by its clientID as described in [Section 2.6](#26-mqtt-client-identifier) desires a new session (`Clean Start` equals `1` [_true_]).
+Start_, the MQTT CONNECT control packet includes a flag, `Clean Start`, that tells the broker whether the client, identified by its ClientID as described in [Section 2.6](#26-mqtt-client-identifier) desires a new session (`Clean Start` equals `1` [_true_]).
 In MQTT the setting of the `Clean Start` flag and the value of the `Session Expiry Interval` from